Cobular/SRND-Challange/README.md

     1. Setup a venv (`python3 -m venv ./venv`, `source venv/bin/activate`) and install the requirements from requirements.txt (`pip install -r requirements.txt`)
     2. Set the `$FLASK_APP` environmental variable to `run` so the next command will know where to look to start the aoo
     3. Run the command `flask run`.
 You can add the optional arguments `-h localhost` and `-p 8080` to the end of the command to change the address and port the app is listening on.
-4. You can also use the `run.sh` file locally if you want to run the webapp with gunicorn handeling some of the stuff
+4. You can also use the `run.sh` file locally if you want to run the webapp with gunicorn handling some of the stuff
     1. Setup a venv and install the requirements from the requirements.txt, then install gunicorn `pip install gunicorn`
     2. Run `./run.sh`, and the server should start up
 5. Go to `localhost:8080` to view the site